Deep Picard Iteration for High-Dimensional Nonlinear PDEs: Introduction

 In this study, we present a novel deep learning approach called the \textit{Deep Picard Iteration (DPI)} method, designed to fully realize the potential of Picard iteration when combined with the powerful approximation capabilities of deep neural networks.
 The DPI method is applicable to both semilinear and fully nonlinear PDEs, offering a robust solution for these problems.
 By leveraging Picard iteration, our method reframes the optimization challenges inherent in neural network approximation of PDE solutions to standard regression problems involving function values and gradients.
-This reformulation underpins the enhanced capability of our method to handle difficult PDEs more effectively compared to alternative approaches.
+This reformulation underpins the enhanced capability of our method to handle difficult PDEs more effectively than alternative approaches.
+The effectiveness of regression-based formulations over other objective functions in optimization has also been demonstrated in recent studies on solving optimal feedback control problems~\cite{nakamura2021adaptive,azmi2021optimal,zang2022machine,zhao2024offline}, further reinforcing the advantages of our approach.
 To obtain labels at each step of the Picard iteration, we utilize both the Feynman-Kac formula for function values and the Bismut-Elworthy-Li formula for gradients.
 Direct application of the Bismut-Elworthy-Li can lead to issues with infinite variance in the estimators.
 We provide a theoretical analysis of this problem and demonstrate that a simple control variate can reduce the variance to a finite level.
 Numerical experiments demonstrate that DPI outperforms existing state-of-the-art methods, showing superior results on both semilinear and fully nonlinear PDEs.
 Moreover, compared to other methods, DPI exhibits greater robustness to hyperparameters and strong capacity for parallelization, making it well-suited for solving large-scale problems.

 This paper is organized as follows.
 Section 2 provides the background on the Feynman-Kac formula for linear PDEs.
 Section 3 introduces the concept of Deep Picard Iteration with gradient-augmented regression at an abstract level, including a rigorous analysis of the variance of the gradient estimator providing regression labels.
 Section 4 details the numerical algorithm while Section 5 presents the numerical results.
 Finally, Section 6 concludes the paper with a discussion of future work.